realworldocaml/book/en/compiler-output-formats.md

 #### Enforcing principal typing

-You can pass a `-principal` flag to the compiler to turn on a stricter principal type checking mode.
-This detects risky uses of type information to ensure that the type inference has one principal result.
+The compiler also has a stricter *principal type checking* mode that is activated via the `-principal` flag.
+This warns about risky uses of type information to ensure that the type inference has one principal result.
 A type is considered risky if the success or failure of type inference depends on the order in which sub-expressions are typed.

 The principality check only affects a few language features: